CIS-Team/Back-End-Roadmap-2024/README.md

 <a href="https://www.youtube.com/playlist?list=PLillGF-Rfqbb8OFHzQhkEElaReewJlwca">Payment Gateway</a>

 ### API: Traversy Media
-Finally after you’ve finished PHP & MySQL you need to know how to create apis and deliver them to Android developer (from 1 to 2 day) 👇
+Finally after you’ve finished `PHP` & `MySQL` you need to know how to create APIs (from 1 to 2 day) 👇

 <a href="https://youtube.com/playlist?list=PLillGF-RfqbZ3_Xr8do7Q2R752xYrDRAo">API</a>